Atashnezhad/CME_forcast/README.md

-# Interplanetary Coronal Mass Ejection (ICME) Forcasting - Geomagnetic Storms
+# Interplanetary Coronal Mass Ejection (ICME) Forecasting - Geomagnetic Storms
 A big potential threat and a dangerous event that might happen in your lifetime.
 Geomagnetic storms!
 On September 1st, 1859, the largest solar storm on record hit the earth.
 <p align="left">
   <img width="700" src="Assets/3._cme_gif_11660.gif" >